Home » Popular Posts » DIY Command Center Wall for Busy Moms

 Do you want to simplify and organize your house?
 Learn how to make a command center wall to keep everything organized and in one place!

-We love getting organized and have also created a fun (and effective) clipboard chore chart, preschooler chore chart, printable meal planner, and crockpot freezer meal plan (with printable recipes and shopping list).
+We love getting organized and have also created a fun (and effective) preschooler chore chart, spray painting picture frames, and crockpot freezer meal plan (with printable recipes and a shopping list).

 I’ve been wanting to put together a family command center since we moved to our new house over the summer.
-While we gained an additional bedroom (and much larger back yard), we lost a good amount of kitchen counter space.
+While we gained an additional bedroom (and a much larger backyard), we lost a good amount of kitchen counter space.

 Get a better look in our video tour!